 If you or a loved one is struggling after a traumatic incident, it’s important to talk to your doctor, get context on what’s wrong and why, and work to get help.
 The mental health experts at Compassion Recovery Center offer support for mental health including intensive inpatient care for PTSD to help you recover and get back to your life.

-Explore the different mental health disorders we treat at Compassion Recovery Centers in Orange County, California.
+Explore the different mental health disorders we treat at Compassion Recovery Centers.
 From depression to anxiety, to Bipolar disorder and eating disorders, we provide each client with individualized treatment that works for each client’s specific needs in treatment.

 Anyone can get PTSD.
 That includes people who don’t deal with stress or stressful situations regularly.
 Today, about 6% of the U.S. population will have PTSD at some point during their lives.
 That works out to about 2 out of every 25 women and 1 out of every 25 men.
 And, about 1 in 20 people in the United States will qualify for a PTSD diagnosis at any given time.